 Nutrition information is automatically calculated, so should only be used as an approximation.

-Keyword: baked fish, Fish in foil, Seafood
+Keyword: baked fish, Baked fish in foil packets, Fish in foil

 Course: Dinner